atsid/accumulo-mojo/README.md

 =============

 Most goals are designed to work within the integration test environment.
 Only the "standalone" and "shell" goals are supposed to be used from the command line.

+Please note that this plugin is not available on most public maven repositories.
+If you plan to use this plugin without a project pom then you must make sure that maven can find the plugin.

 This plugin has a "help" goal that will provide basic usage information.
  * List of available goals: "mvn com.atsid.mojo:accumulo-maven-plugin:0.4.0:help"